 Non-current assets are items that may not be readily converted to cash within a year.
 Examples of such assets include facilities and heavy equipment, which are listed on the balance sheet, typically under the heading property, plant and equipment (PP&E).
 Not all companies use the term “PP&E” on their balance sheet—they may instead list non-current assets under the heading fixed assets, long-term assets or simply non-current assets.

-Physical existence: Assets that have a physical existence are called tangible assets.
+Tangible: Assets that have a physical existence are called tangible assets.
 They include cash, PP&E, inventory, raw materials or tools and office supplies.
 Tangible and intangible assets that are expected to provide an economic benefit beyond the current year, such as manufacturing equipment or buildings, are called or “long-lived” assets.

 Intangible assets, as the name implies, lack a physical presence.
 Examples of intangible assets include right of use assets, patents, copyrights and trademarks, the value of which can sometimes be difficult to quantify.